Victorletzelter/annealed_mcl/README.md

 ./2scripts_uci_extract_results.sh
 ```

 Note that the results of the MCL baseline should match those presented in [D].
-Checkpoints of the models associated with the results presented in the paper are also provided in this [drive](https://drive.google.com/file/d/1eH9yV5Lex_vKJzaEOQx-mf_UGTcGLTNx/view?usp=drive_link).

 [A] Hernandez-Lobato, J. M. and Adams, R. Probabilistic back-propagation for scalable learning of bayesian neural networks.
 In ICML, pp. 1861–1869.
 PMLR, 2015.